 Let’s compare five main features of Kubernetes and Mesos:

-Kubernetes is a combination of Pods, Replication Controllers, Replica Sets, Services and Deployments, where Pod is a group of co-located containers; the atomic unit of deployment.
-In Mesos, Application Group models dependencies as a tree of groups.
+Kubernetes is a combination of Pods, Replication Controllers, Replica Sets, Services, and Deployments, where Pod is a group of co-located containers; the atomic unit of deployment.
+In Mesos, the Application Group models dependencies as a tree of groups.
 Components are started in dependency order.

 In Kubernetes, Pods are exposed through a Service, which can be a load balancer.
-In Mesos, application can be reached through Mesos-DNS, which can act as a basic load balancer.
+In Mesos, applications can be reached through Mesos-DNS, which can act as a basic load balancer.

 In Kubernetes, Pods are distributed among Worker Nodes.
 Whereas in Mesos, applications are distributed among Slave Nodes.